nopnop2002/esp-idf-vs1053/README.md

 ---

+# Infrared operation
+[There](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/rmt/ir_protocols) is transmission and reception samples in NEC/RC5 protocol.
+If you incorporate this, you can operate it with infrared.

+---

 # About embedded metadata
 SHOUTCast server can put a Metadata Chunk in the middle of StreamData.
 The Metadata Chunk contains song titles and radio station information.